Ronan Keating: Personal life

-He met his second wife Storm Uechtritz in August 2010 and married her on 17 August 2015.
+He met his Australian second wife Storm Uechtritz in August 2010 and married her on 17 August 2015.
 Their son Cooper Archer Keating was born on 26 April 2017.
 In November 2019, they revealed they were expecting their second child together.
 Their daughter Coco Knox Keating was born on 27 March 2020.

-On 16 May 2022, Keating was awarded an honorary doctorate from The Open University for his work on philanthropy and music.
+On 10 March 2023, Keating became a grandfather for the first time at the age of 46, when his 23-year-old son Jack announced on his Instagram account that he had become the father of a baby girl.

-On 10 March 2023 it was announced Keating had become a grandfather for the first time at the age of 46, when his 23-year-old son Jack announced on his Instagram account that he had become the father of a baby girl.
+In July 2023, Keating's older brother, Ciaran, was killed in a car crash in County Mayo.
+Ciaran's son Ruairí Keating (Ronan's nephew) is a professional footballer.